 What Features Should Clinical Notes Software Have?

-For UK healthcare providers, compliance is the baseline requirement, not an optional extra.
-Any software under consideration must address GDPR obligations from the outset.
-This includes:
+For US healthcare providers, compliance is the baseline requirement, not an optional extra.
+Any software under consideration must be strictly compliant from the outset.
+This includes securing protected health information (PHI) both in transit and at rest.

 Software vendors that do not clearly state their GDPR compliance posture should be disqualified early in the evaluation process.

 Privacy controls are equally important.
-Under UK GDPR, patients have the right to know how their data is used, to request its deletion, and to access it on demand.
-Your software must support these rights operationally, not just in policy.
-A well-designed patient portal can assist here, giving patients structured access to their records and reducing the administrative burden of manual subject access requests.
+Your software must support patient rights operationally, not just in policy.
+A well-designed patient portal can assist here, giving patients structured access to their records and reducing the administrative burden of manual information requests.

 Reviewing how different platforms approach EHR interoperability solutions will help you understand what connectivity actually looks like in practice.